 - You brush gently, working your way up your body, from feet to shoulders.
 Move upward in long, smooth strokes, covering feet, legs, palms of hands, arms, abdomen, and back.

-- Brush your stomach and armpits in small clockwise circular motions.
-Brushing about ten strokes or so per area is a good rule of thumb with dry brushing.
+- Brush your stomach and armpits in small clockwise circular motions, about ten strokes is a good rule of thumb.
 You always brush in a direction TOWARDS your heart, and brushing gently is sufficient– there is no need to brush vigorously.

 The entire process can take as little as a couple of minutes, but brushing for a longer session is okay, too.
 Two minutes, once or twice a day, is more than sufficient to experience the benefits of dry brushing.